Parks & Facilities

 Located centrally on Cottage Street in Berwick, is our biggest park – Rainforth Park.

 Rainforth Park is home to a softball field, a splash pad, Carol’s Place (multiuse recreation building), tennis and pickle-ball courts, a basketball net, greenspace and a playground.

 Adjacent to Rainforth Park, with an entrance on Union Street, is Centennial Park which is a great green space for picnics and enjoying live music in the park!
 There is a gazebo and picnic tables in this part of the park.

 Located in the 'Spicer Park' subdivision off of Hayden Drive, Spicer Park is known as one of Berwick's hidden gems.
 There is parking at the Hayden Drive entrance, a community garden and a small playground.
 This park also has an abundance of green space and is a great place to have a quiet picnic!
-The park also has an entrance from Cottage Street but there isn't any parking at that entrance...only a path.
+The park also has an entrance from Cottage Street for those using active modes of transportation.